jekeam/telegram-bot-template/README.md

 # telegram-bot-template
-Raises from a ready-made telegram bot template based on the library of the [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) with built-in useful functions and a cool architecture.
+A ready-made telegram bot template based on the [PTB](https://github.com/python-telegram-bot/python-telegram-bot) library with built-in useful features and architecture.

-A simple template for an answer-question bot.
-Able to forward messages from user to admins and vice versa.
-Save users and messages to the database.
+* A simple bot template for answering questions.
+* Ability to forward messages from user to admin and vice versa.
+* Save users and messages to a database.

 # Install
 Use [Python 3](https://www.python.org/downloads/release/python-3113/)